 There is a ton to do here, especially during the summer in Bansko – when the ski gondola opens to get people up to the mountain where a playground for kids of all ages opens.

 In Bansko there is swimming (in both outdoor and thermal pools), mountain biking, horse riding and paint balling.
 The narrow gauge railway will also take visitors out on a day trip through the mountains for mere pennies.

 At the end of the day, there’s great fresh food from mountain restaurants, cozy mehanas with seriously good local wine and beer for the adults too. – Sarah of A Social Nomad

 Croatia with Kids

-Croatia is a remarkable destination for families.
-Stretching across the Adriatic Sea, the entire coast of Croatia has plenty of family friendly activities as the country has two beautiful national parks that are perfect for visiting during the warmer months.
-Our family trip to Croatia was an amazing experience with our children.
+Croatia is a remarkable European vacation with kids.
+Stretching across the Adriatic Sea, the entire coast of Croatia has plenty of family friendly activities.

 Krka National Park is close to Split and has a raised boardwalk and streams that run underneath the walkway.
 Several waterfalls are also at the park, and the park allows for swimmers when the temperature and currents are right.